Find Affordable College Courses

 Laramie, WY

-University of Wyoming ranked #10 on this year’s Best Civil Engineering Schools in the Rocky Mountains Region list.
-Located in the remote town of Laramie, UW is a public school with a fairly large student population.
+University of Wyoming did quite well in this year’s ranking of the best schools for civil engineering students.
+It came in at #10 on the list.
+Located in the remote town of Laramie, UW is a public college with a large student population.

 On average, civil eng graduates from UW take out $27,354 in student loans while working on their degree.